AnhVo28/hms-start-hacking-reactnative/README.md

 - the `agconnect-services.json` configuration file
 - the signing configuration needed to authenticate this app to use HMS services

+### Start coding
+1. Add  SDK location in local.properties if needed
+- Go to your Project -> Android
+- Open the file local.properties
+- Paste your Android SDK path depending on the operating system:
++ Windows

+sdk.dir = C:/Users/USERNAME/AppData/Local/Android/sdk

++ Linux or MacOS

+sdk.dir = /home/USERNAME/Android/sdk

+Replace USERNAME with your user name

+2. It is highly recommmended to use yarn to install package instead of npm:
+    ```
+    yarn
+    ```
+3. then run the app

+    ```
+    npx react-native run-android
+    ```

 ### But I don't have a Huawei HMS test device ...